userdocs/iperf3-static/README.md

 ### Windows

-Static builds created via cygwin64 using this action
+Static Cygwin builds created via cygwin64 using this action

 https://github.com/cygwin/cygwin-install-action

 ### Credits and acknowledgements

 Some awesome people's contributions have helped inspire the creation of a Github action for Windows build and release.
-It would not have happen for the contributions of these users in providing iperf3 builds for Windows.
+It would not have happened withouth the contributions of these users in providing iperf3 builds for Windows.
 So thank you, to you both.

 They are available for x86_64 in two versions.